A lot or a little?

-Parents need to know that this action-packed fourth installment in the Fast and Furious series was heavily marketed to teens.
+Parents need to know that Fast & Furious is the action-packed fourth installment in the Fast and Furious series that's heavily marketed to teens.
 There's plenty of violence, including explosions, shoot outs, fistfights, and lots of car chases -- which end in at least a few deaths (though most are implied rather than shown directly).
 There are only two love scenes (and the camera cuts before the act itself), but there's plenty of other risque stuff, including several shots of half-dressed women kissing each other and dancing provocatively.
 Language includes frequent use of words like "s--t," "bitch," and "p---y," as well as Spanish curse words.
 Characters drink and smoke, and drugs/the drug trade plays a central role in the plot.

 What's the story?

 The original crew is back, and they're all still FAST & FURIOUS.
 Dom Toretto (Vin Diesel) and his girlfriend, Letty (Michelle Rodriguez), are running a profitable gas-stealing scheme in the Dominican Republic when he gets a tip that the feds are after him again.
 Afraid to endanger his friends, he splits to Panama, where his sister, Mia (Jordana Brewster), eventually calls with awful news.
 Driven by a need for vengeance, Dom returns to the streets of L.A., where he's determined to catch the thug who's wronged him.
 To that end, he reluctantly teams up with Paul Walker's FBI Agent Brian O'Conner (who decieved Dom in the original movie) to bring down the head of an international drug ring.